 Aurangabad City InformationIt has got its name after the Mughal emperor Aurangzeb.
-There are a number of Buddhist and Muslim places of tourist interest that you can visit during your vacations and tours to this region.
+There are several Buddhist and Muslim places of tourist interest that you can visit during your vacations and tours to this region.
 Aurangabad is a convenient stopover on the way to the famous Ajanta and Ellora caves.
-Aurangabad has played an important role in the history of medieval India by virtue of being strategically located at the intersection of North and South India.
+Aurangabad has played an important role in the history of medieval India by being strategically located at the intersection of North and South India.
 Aurangzeb wanted to establish his capital at Aurangabad as he thought that it would be comparatively easy to govern his entire empire that stretched on both sides of this city.
 Visiting Aurangabad during your vacations can be an interesting learning experience.

 The 12 Aurangzeb caves are among the most important tourist destinations in Aurangabad, India.
-According to archaeological evidence these caves belong to the Buddhist period and are believed to have been constructed sometime in the 11th century.
+According to archaeological evidence, these caves belong to the Buddhist period and are believed to have been constructed sometime in the 11th century.
 You must ensure that your tour package includes a trip to these caves while you are on a tour of Aurangabad.

 Other places of tourist interest in Aurangabad in West India that you can tour during your vacations are the Bibi ka Maqbara, the history Museum of Marathwada University that houses excavated exhibits that date back to the Satavadhana period and the famous Ajanta caves.

 Most West India package tours to Aurangabad include visits to the ancient Ajanta caves.
 Most of these are Buddhist caves and monasteries.